 We requested that our suppliers use the CMRT to identify the SORs used to produce any conflict minerals in their products and to identify the country of origin of the minerals.
 For those SORs that are known or thought to be sourcing from the DRC or an adjoining country, additional investigation was conducted by Source Intelligence to determine the source and chain of custody of the conflict minerals.
-Source Intelligence relies on the following internationally accepted audit standards to determine which SORs are considered to be "DRC conflict free": the CFSI Conflict-Free Smelter Program, the London Bullion Market Association Good Delivery Program and the Responsible Jewellery Council Chain of Custody Certification.
-If the SOR is not certified by these internationally recognized standards, Source Intelligence attempts to contact the SOR to gain more information about their sourcing practices, including countries of origin and transfer, as well as whether there are any internal due diligence procedures in place or other processes the SOR takes to track the chain of custody of its mineral ores.
-Source Intelligence considers whether the SOR has a documented, effective and communicated conflict free sourcing policy, an accounting system to support a mass balance of materials processed and traceability documentation.
-Internet research is also performed to determine whether there are any outside sources of information regarding the SOR's sourcing practices.
-As many as three contact attempts are made by Source Intelligence to these SORs to gather information on mine country of origin and sourcing practices.
+Source Intelligence relied on the following internationally accepted audit standards to determine which SORs are considered to be "DRC conflict free": the CFSI Conflict-Free Smelter Program, the London Bullion Market Association Good Delivery Program and the Responsible Jewellery Council Chain of Custody Certification.
+If the SOR was not certified by these internationally recognized standards, Source Intelligence attempted to contact the SOR to gain more information about its sourcing practices, including countries of origin and transfer, as well as whether there were any internal due diligence procedures in place or other processes the SOR takes to track the chain of custody of its mineral ores.
+Source Intelligence considered whether the SOR had a documented, effective and communicated conflict free sourcing policy, an accounting system to support a mass balance of materials processed and traceability documentation.
+Internet research was also performed to determine whether there were any outside sources of information regarding the SOR's sourcing practices.
+As many as three contact attempts were made by Source Intelligence to these SORs to gather information on mine country of origin and sourcing practices.

-Based on these responses, we were able to verify the following list of SORs that were used to produce conflict minerals in our suppliers' products.
+Based on these responses, we were able to verify the SORs listed in Appendix A to this Conflict Minerals Report were used to produce conflict minerals in our suppliers' products.
 It should be noted that in many cases, the summarized SOR information provided to us by our suppliers was produced at a company or divisional level based on all of their products as a whole, rather than being limited to the specific products supplied to HanesBrands.
-As a result, we are unable to determine whether all of the SORs listed below were actually in our supply chain during the Reporting Period.
+As a result, we are unable to determine whether all of the SORs listed in Appendix A were actually in our supply chain and our products during the Reporting Period.